 Banks are financial institutions that have been lending funds to individuals and corporate bodies down the years.
-On occasions when an individual needs funds/face a liquidity crunch, he may approach a bank to solve his problem.
+On occasions when an individual needs funds/or face a liquidity crunch, he may approach a bank to solve his problem.
 The bank then checks his creditworthiness and issues him funds as per terms that are mutually agreeable.
 However, what happens if a bank faces a similar crisis?
 This is precisely where the lender of last resort (LOLR) steps in.

 Lender of Last Resort – Meaning